 I would definitely say Cress, the third book in The Lunar Chronicles series, is the best of the three.
 I absolutely adore this book.

-As I mentioned in my Scarlet post, I wasn’t a massive fan of the heroine, Scarlet, thus I didn’t love ‘Scarlet’ as much as I had thought I would.
+As I mentioned in my Scarlet post, I wasn’t a massive fan of Scarlet, the heroin in the previous book, so I didn’t love ‘Scarlet’ as much as I had thought I would.

 However, this ‘Cress’ is just like a roller coaster – with a lot of drama and twists going, I never felt bored while I was reading it.

-The new character, Cress, is such an adorable character.
-She comes across so timid in the beginning which is totally understandable given the fact that she had been trapped in a satellite circling the orbit for the last seven years, but she develops herself and becomes much stronger and confident as the story goes.
-Her innocent, naive personality and her flair in hacking makes her attractive and endearing.
+The new character, Cress, is simply adorable and such a sweetheart.
+She comes across so timid in the beginning which is totally understandable given the fact that she had been trapped in a satellite circling the orbit for the last seven years, but she develops herself into a much stronger and confident girl as the story goes.
+Her innocent, naive personal traits and her flair in hacking make her attractive and endearing.
 I am so glad that I can say that I could relate to the main character this time because it didn’t happen in the last book.

 The story crafting is just amazing and stellar – an awful lot happen in this book and it makes the book so gripping and riveting.
 I didn’t want to put it down but I had to put it down.
 I had to take a moment and take a calming breath to let the story sink in and brace myself for the next twist.

-An incident happens in the early stage of the story splits Cinder’s gang and they go their separate ways from the point onward; Cress with Thorne, Cinder with Wolf and Jacin, a Lunar Guard, while Scarlet has to fight her way all alone.
+An incident happens in the early stage of the story splits Cinder’s gang and they go their separate ways from the point onward; Cress with Thorne, Cinder with Wolf and a Lunar Guard Jacin, while Scarlet has to fight her way all alone.

-I found it interesting to read the multiple story lines go in parallel with each other but never jumble up.
+I found it interesting to read the multiple story lines go in parallel with each other but don’t get jumble up.
 All the story lines come together in the end so perfectly concurrently with the reunion of all the members (except for Scarlet).
-It was just gorgeous.
+It was just glorious.

 I can’t go without talking about the emotional aspect of this series; just like the last two books, this book broke my heart so many times.